Most Important Balance Sheet Terms Explained:

 How do I analyze a balance sheet?

-In order to analyze a balance sheet, you must be aware of terms used in them and understand what they mean.
-To make your job easy, here are the most important terms used in a balance sheet.
+In order to analyze a balance sheet, you must be aware of balance sheet terms used in them and understand what they mean.
+To make your job easy, here are the most important balance sheet terms.

 Total Share Capital: